-Healthwatch is a statutory body acting as health and social care champions for the local community.
-Their work and that of HOSC is complementary, with Healthwatch providing a lot of excellent feedback on the practical issues experienced by people whose voices are not always heard.

-In April 2023, the committee received an update from Healthwatch identifying the huge challenges residents face in accessing NHS dental services, and another report from NHS commissioners on their challenges about a reduction in numbers of NHS dental providers, staffing challenges and funding levels.
-This topic illustrates the challenge HOSC faces in delineating between national level issues, which it has minimal influence over, and local ones, where it can make a tangible difference.
+Healthwatch is a statutory body to act as health and social care champions for the local community.
+Their work and that of HOSC is complementary, with Healthwatch providing a lot of excellent feedback on the practical issues experienced by the types of people whose voices are not always heard.
+In April 2023 the committee received an update from Healthwatch identifying the huge challenges residents face in accessing dental services on the NHS, and another report from NHS commissioners on their challenges about reducing numbers of NHS dental providers, staffing challenges and funding levels.
+This topic illustrates the challenge HOSC faces in delineating between national-level issues, which it has minimal influence over, and local ones, where it can make a tangible difference.
 HOSC cannot make more dentists receive training, but it can and did look at ways of ensuring dentists wanting to work in the area are not put off by bureaucratic hurdles.
-It was also able to identify a particularly high area of dentistry underspend in Oxfordshire because of especially low activity in NHS dentistry and make a recommendation that this underspend is used to invest in a work programme in Oxfordshire aimed at helping the most vulnerable.

-A further strong outcome of the meeting was the recognition that Oxfordshire is one of the areas nationally which does not add fluoride to its drinking water and doing so would have immense clinical benefits to oral health.
-Indeed, poor dental health in children under five is the leading cause of admission to accident and emergency and poor dental health in all is associated with higher risk of other physical disease.

-At a time of unprecedented challenge in health and care, consideration of the most effective way of addressing this is vital.
-Recognising that any additions to water can be controversial, the committee has agreed to write to the secretary of state to consult on whether this might have public support and will be notifying local authorities of this intention.
+It was able to also identify a particularly high area of dentistry underspend in Oxfordshire because of especially low activity in NHS dentistry and make a recommendation that this underspend is used to invest in a work programme in Oxforshire aimed at helping the most vulnerable.
+A further strong outcome of the meeting was the recognition that Oxfordshire is one of the areas nationally which does not add fluoride to its drinking water, and doing so would have immense clinical benefits to oral health.
+Indeed, Poor dental health in children under 5 is the leading cause of admission to A and E and poor dental health in all is associated with higher risk of other physical disease.
+At a time of unprecedented challenge in health and care consideration of the most effective way of addressing this is vital.
+Recognising that any additions to water can be controversial, the committee has agreed to write to the Secretary of State to consult on whether this might have public support and has notified local authorities of this intention.